GPS animal tracking: Embedded

-Duty Cycle Scheduling - GPS devices typically record data about the animal's exact location and store readings at pre-set intervals known as duty-cycles.

-By setting the interval between readings, the researcher is able to determine the lifespan of the device - very frequent readings drain battery power more rapidly, whereas longer intervals between readings might provide lower resolution but over a longer deployment.
+Duty Cycle Scheduling - GPS devices typically record data about the animal's exact location and store readings at pre-set intervals known as duty cycles.
+By setting the interval between readings, the researcher can determine the device's lifespan - persistent readings drain battery power more rapidly.
+In contrast, longer intervals between readings might provide lower resolution over a more extended deployment.

-Release Timers - Some devices can be programmed to drop off at a set time/date rather than requiring recapture and manually retrieval.
+Release Timers - Some devices can be programmed to drop off at a set time/date rather than requiring recapture and manual retrieval.
 Some may also be fitted with a low-power radio receiver allowing a remote signal to trigger the automatic release.

 Analytical

-Locational data provided by GPS devices can be displayed using Geographic information system (GIS) packages such as the open-source GRASS or plotted and prepared for display on the World Wide Web using packages such as Generic Mapping Tools (GMT), FollowDem (developed by Ecrins national Park to track ibex) or Maptool.
+Locational data provided by GPS devices can be displayed using Geographic information system (GIS) packages such as the open-source GRASS or plotted and prepared for display on the World Wide Web using packages such as Generic Mapping Tools (GMT), FollowDem (developed by Ecrins National Park to track ibex) or Maptool.

 Statistical software such as R can be used to display and examine data and may reveal behavioural patterns or trends.

 Data retrieval

 Argos

-GPS tracking devices have been linked to an Argos Platform Transmitter Terminal (PTT) enabling them to transmit data via the Argos System, a scientific satellite system which has been in use since 1978.
+GPS tracking devices have been linked to an Argos Platform Transmitter Terminal (PTT), enabling them to transmit data via the Argos System, a scientific satellite system that has been in use since 1978.
 Users can download their data directly from Argos via telnet and process the raw data to extract their transmitted information.

 Where satellite uplink fails due to antenna damage, it may be possible to intercept the underpowered transmission locally using a satellite uplink receiver.